FridljDa/FridljDa.github.io/src/content/blog/building-my-personal-website.md

 On the server, the API route constructs a comprehensive context from the website content and streams the response from Gemini:

 ```105:137:src/pages/api/chat.ts
-    // 6.
-Generate Streaming Response
+    // Generate streaming response from Gemini
     const result = await chat.sendMessageStream(lastUserMessage);

-    // 7.
-Create ReadableStream for HTTP Response
+    // Create ReadableStream for HTTP Response
-    // This allows the browser to receive data chunks as they arrive.
     const stream = new ReadableStream({
       async start(controller) {
         const encoder = new TextEncoder();